aio-libs/aiohttp/docs/web_reference.rst

    :param client_max_size: client's maximum size in a request.
 If a POST
                            request exceeds this value, it raises an `HTTPRequestEntityTooLarge` exception.

-   :param tuple secure_proxy_ssl_header: Default: ``None``.

-      .. deprecated:: 2.1

-        See ``request.url.scheme`` for built-in resolution of the current scheme using the standard and de-facto standard headers.

    :param loop: event loop